Shopify Analytics: The Store Owner's Guide to Better Data

 What CNIL's 150 million euro fine means for your Shopify store

-If your Shopify store ships to EU customers, analytics compliance is not optional.
-And enforcement is accelerating.
+If your Shopify store ships to EU customers, analytics compliance is not a nice-to-have.
+And the regulators are speeding up, not slowing down.

-In 2025, France's CNIL fined SHEIN 150 million euros for cookie consent violations affecting approximately 12 million French monthly visitors.
-The violations: advertising and analytics cookies deployed immediately on page load, before users could interact with the consent banner.
-"Reject All" buried behind multiple clicks.
-Cookies still placed even after clicking "Refuse All."
+In 2025, France's CNIL fined SHEIN 150 million euros over cookie consent, for a setup that touched roughly 12 million French visitors a month.
+What did SHEIN do wrong?
+It dropped advertising and analytics cookies the instant the page loaded, before anyone could touch the banner.
+It buried "Reject All" behind several clicks.
+And it kept placing cookies even after people clicked "Refuse All."

-SHEIN is an ecommerce store on a custom platform.
-Shopify stores selling to the same 12 million French consumers are subject to the same rules.
+SHEIN runs on a custom platform, not Shopify.
+That changes nothing.
+A Shopify store selling to those same 12 million French shoppers answers to the exact same rules.

-CNIL has a specific exemption for analytics that don't use cookies.
-If your analytics tool meets CNIL's conditions: no cross-site tracking, no user identification, no cookies, data retained max 25 months, and anonymous aggregate reports only, you can operate without consent.
-Your visitors never see a banner for analytics purposes.
+CNIL leaves one door open.
+It carves out a specific exemption for analytics that don't use cookies.
+Meet CNIL's conditions, no cross-site tracking, no user identification, no cookies, data kept 25 months at most, anonymous aggregate reports only, and you can run analytics with no consent at all.
+Your visitors never see a banner for it.

-Shopify's built-in analytics use cookies and do not qualify.
-GA4 processes data in the US and does not qualify.
+Shopify's built-in analytics use cookies, so they don't qualify.
+GA4 processes the data in the US, so it doesn't qualify either.
 Eight EU data protection authorities have ruled GA4 illegal under the GDPR.

-Cookieless analytics tools that store data in the EU, use no persistent identifiers, and produce only aggregate reports can operate under CNIL's exemption and GDPR's legitimate interest basis.
-No consent banner needed.
-No data loss.
-No compliance risk.
+A cookieless tool that keeps your data in the EU, sets no persistent identifiers, and reports only in aggregate fits inside both CNIL's exemption and GDPR's legitimate interest basis.
+No consent banner.
+No lost data.
+No fine waiting for you.

 For the full legal analysis, see Is Google Analytics Legal in 2026? and Privacy-First Analytics: The Complete Guide.